 Camp Little Notch History

 For 70 years—from 1939 to 2008—the Girl Scouts owned and operated Camp Little Notch (CLN) as a summer camp for girls.
-In 2008, the Girl Scout Council decided to close CLN and sell the property.
-Upon learning of the impending sale, an energetic group of former campers and staff—who believed CLN could and should reopen—formed Friends of Camp Little Notch (Friends of CLN), the non-profit organization that now operates CLN.
-Friends of CLN has successfully conserved the property through a relationship with the Open Space Institute (OSI) and are in the process of purchasing a portion of this extraordinary land from OSI.
+In 2008, the Girl Scout council decided to close CLN and sell the property.
+Upon learning of the impending sale, an energetic group of former campers and staff—who believed CLN could and should reopen—came together to save Little Notch.
+The group formed Friends of Camp Little Notch right away, incorporated a year later as a non-profit 501(c)(3) organization and set off on a mission to purchase Camp Little Notch.
+Through a relationship with the Open Space Institute (OSI), Friends of CLN signed a lease-to-purchase agreement from OSI.

 Generations of campers spent many life-changing summers at CLN.
 Many of them are still connected to CLN and are members of Friends of Camp Little Notch.
-CLN has been quietly waiting since 2008 to welcome campers back to its magical forest.
+CLN had been quietly waiting since 2008 for us to welcome campers back to its magical forest in 2012.
 The dedicated volunteers, generous supporters, Friends of Camp Little Notch Board of Directors, staff, and members have made this dream a reality.

 (From This Is Camp Little Notch by GSHVC)